Skill

 During reasoning, the agent sees skills from the repo and calls load_skill_through_path for whichever one it needs.

-skillRepository(...) is the unified entry point — pass any backend.
+skillRepository(...) is the unified entry point — pass any store.

 Git